 - PC with wide desktop screen or projector for common data viewing

-- Good understanding of the TB epidemiology in the country
+- Understanding of the TB epidemiology in the country;

-- Familiarity with the TB continuum of care related data indicators and their interpretation
+- Familiarity with the TB continuum of care (TB patient journey);

 - Familiarity with the Patient Pathway Analysis Framework*;

-- Familiarity with WHO guidelines TB epidemiological reviews and the Surveillance Standards & Benchmarks
+- Familiarity with WHO guidleines and TB epidemiological reviews and the Surveillance Standards and Benchmarks**;

 Sufficient time should be provided for the core NSP team to review the key findings from the data consolidation.
-Anticipating that all data are available to populate the data consolidation tools we suggest planning one month to complete the data consolidation and another month for review and updating the tools and findings (estiamted total period of 2 months).
-Where data is not readily available and accessible extra time (1 month) extra should be allocated to the process (estimated total period of 3 months for data consolidation, review and documentation of findings), and where subnational level data consolidation is conducted, the overall process may require additional time.
+Where all data are available to populate the data consolidation tools, it will take a maximum period of one month to complete the data consolidation and additonal month to review and update the tools and findings (estiamted total period of 2 months).
+Where data is not readily available and accessible, an additional period of one month extra should be allocated to the process (estimated total period of 3 months for data consolidation, review and documentation of findings), and where subnational level data consolidation is conducted, the overall process may require additional time.
 The more subnational levels, the longer the preparation time required.
 We suggest the national and subnational data consolidation be conducted in parallel.

 Where all data is available to populate the data consolidation tool, we suggest to use first month to complete the data consolidation and the second month for the review and update of the tools and findings.
 Routine automation would considerably shorten this process!

 Last Update: Friday, December 30, 2022